openhab/openhab-addons/addons/binding/org.openhab.binding.verisure/README.md

 ## Thing Configuration

 Only the bridge require manual configuration.
-The devices and sensors should not be added by hand, let the discovery/inbox initially configure these.
+The devices and sensors can be added by hand, or you can let the discovery mechanism automatically find all of your Verisure things.

 ## Supported Things and Channels